9.2 Overview of the GI System

 The digestive system is continually at work, but unless something goes amiss, you don’t notice your digestive system working.
 The final step of digestion is called defecation, when undigested materials are removed from the body as feces.
 During this final step, the large intestine absorbs water and changes the waste from a liquid into stool; then peristalsis helps move the stool into the rectum.
 Diarrhea and constipation occur when conditions occur that affect this final step of defection.

 If defecation is delayed for an extended time, additional water is absorbed, making the feces firmer and potentially leading to constipation.
 Alternatively, if the waste matter moves too quickly through the intestines, not enough water is absorbed and diarrhea can result.
-Figure 9.2e[6] demonstrates the Bristol Stool Chart that is used to assess stool characteristics ranging from very constipated to diarrhea.
+The Bristol Stool Chart, developed by Cabot Health, is used to assess stool characteristics and is a useful tool in relaying stool consistency ranging from constipated to diarrhea.
+This tool is often used in facilities.

 You can further review how the digestive system works at the following links: